 Person Centered Care

-With this in mind, we have adopted a Person-centred approach to care.
+With this in mind, Vicarage Farm has adopted a Person Centered approach to care.

-- It is in our best interest and duty to support all our resident’s well-being and self-confidence by helping them gain and uphold as much independence as possible.
+- We believe that it is our duty to support our resident’s well-being and self esteem by helping them gain and maintain as much independence as possible.

-- Our residents and families have developed personal resources and spirit from successfully meeting past challenges which we endeavour to build upon.
+- We believe that our residents and families have developed personal resources and resilience from successfully meeting past challenges and that these are strengths that we build upon.

-- Our residents and their families are partners in care and it is our duty to provide them with informed choices, and to support their collective decision making in order to get the best quality care available.
+- We believe that our residents and families are partners in care and it is our duty to provide them with choices, information about choices, and to support their decision making.

-- We are advocates for our residents and serve as role models in supporting resident self-determination.
+- We believe that we are advocates for our residents and serve as role models in supporting resident self-determination.

-- Our residents are individuals and it is our duty to understand both their past and present as well as understanding their future ambitions in order to plan and meet their needs.
+- We believe that our residents are individuals and it is our duty to understand both their past and present as well as understanding their future aspirations in order to plan and meet their individual needs.

-- It is our responsibility to provide care with compassion and to protect our residents from harm/abuse, whether physical, verbal or psychological.
+- We believe that it is our duty to provide care with compassion and to protect our residents from harm/abuse, whether physical, verbal or psychological by anyone.

-- It is our duty to support the rights and beliefs of our residents and to encourage and support residents to explore and develop their beliefs and values further.
+- We believe it is our duty to support the rights and views of our residents and to encourage and support residents to explore and develop their own beliefs and values.

-- Collectively we are able to achieve more, and it is in our best interest to treat families, staff, volunteers, management and representatives from outside agencies with respect and to work collaboratively for the benefit of our residents.
+- We believe that we can achieve more collectively and it is our duty to treat families, staff, volunteers, management, and representatives of outside agencies with respect and to work collaboratively to benefit our residents.

-- It is vital for residents to stay connected with their community and it is our responsibility to provide an environment that fully supports continued relationships with friends and family.
+- We believe it is important for our residents to stay connected with their community and that it is our duty to provide an environment that supports continued relationships with friends and family.

-- We believe that every resident is free to practice their religion of choice and attend appropriate religious services.
+- We believe that it is important for each resident to be allowed to practice their religion of choice and attend appropriate religious services.

-- Each resident has access to a formal complaints procedure.
+- We believe each resident should have access to a formal complaints procedure.